hipsleek/Heifer/README.md

 ======================================
 ```

-- Specification/Normed Spec: the user-provided specification for this function, before and after normalization (Section 3.2)
+- **Specification/Normed Spec**: the user-provided specification for this function, before and after normalization (Section 3.2)
-- Raw Post Spec/Normed Post: the strongest postcondition of the function (Section 4), before and after normalization
+- **Raw Post Spec/Normed Post**: the strongest postcondition of the function (Section 4), before and after normalization
-- Entail Check: true iff the computed postcondition entails the given specification (section 5)
+- **Entail Check**: true iff the strongest postcondition entails the given specification (section 5)
-- Forward, Entail Time: the time taken by each of these phases
+- **Forward/Entail Time**: the time taken by each of these phases
-- Norm Time: the time spent performing normalization, which may occur during both phases
+- **Norm Time**: the time spent performing normalization, which may occur during both phases
-- Z3, Why3 Time: the time spent in each of these provers, which may be called by both phases and by normalization
+- **Z3/Why3 Time**: the time spent in each of these provers, which may be called by both phases and by normalization
-- Overall Time: the wall-clock time taken to verify this function
+- **Overall Time**: the wall-clock time taken to verify this function

-For some functions, the result does not contain "Entail Check" entry.
+If a function does not have a user-provided specification, no verification takes place.
+In that case, the record for it will not contain an "Entail Check" entry.
-This is because a user-provided specification is not given, so no verification takes place.
-The strongest postcondition is still computed and is used as the specification for subsequent calls to this function.
+The strongest postcondition is still computed and is used as the specification for subsequent calls to the function.

 ## Reproducing experiments